 Dr. Lu also focuses on cognitive process while healthy readers learn a new language, such as Chinese.
-Other areas of interest include Neuroplasticity of Musicians’ brain using neuroimaging techniques and musical therapy in stroke patients and Autism.
+Other areas of interest include Neuroplasticity of Musicians’ brain using neuroimaging techniques and musical therapy in stroke patients.

 Dr. Lu is also a member of the International Society for Musical Education.

 Research Interest/Area of Expertise

 Cognitive process of reading musical notation.

 Generalization after musical training, especially in working memory and executive function in musicians.